Todd Snider: Early life and career

 Snider also discovered Memphis songwriter Keith Sykes while living in San Marcos when a friend at the local record store turned him on to a pair of albums Sykes made in the early ’70s.
-In 1989, Snider's father moved to Memphis, and happened to meet Sykes’ sister-in-law.
+In 1989, Snider's father moved to Memphis and happened to meet Sykes’ sister-in-law.
 Through that connection, Snider sent Sykes a demo tape of some of his songs.
 Sykes thought one of the songs had potential, so Snider moved to Memphis to try to work with Sykes.
 Not long after he arrived in Memphis, Snider landed a weekly residency at a local club The Daily Planet.
 He not only was soon packing the room, the audience knew the words to the songs and would sing along.

-Through Sykes, Snider met John Prine in 1991 while assisting on pre-production work Prine was doing with Sykes in Memphis for his album The Missing Years.
-It was the beginning of a friendship that would last until Prine's death in 2020.
+Through Sykes, Snider met Prine in 1991 while assisting on pre-production work Prine was doing with Sykes in Memphis for his album The Missing Years.
+It was the beginning of a friendship Snider and Prine had until Prine's death in 2020.
 In 1992, Sykes helped Snider land a development deal with Capitol Records.
 He recorded a number of sides in Nashville for the label, but they declined to pick up his option for a full album.
 Around the time of the Capitol deal, Snider began performing with a small band backing him which he dubbed the Bootleggers.
 The band's lineup fluctuated some over the first year or so, but by the end of 1994, the lineup was set with Will Kimbrough on guitar, Joe Mariencheck on bass, and Joe McLeary on drums.
 Snider also had changed the band's name to the Nervous Wrecks.